-During the spring of 2021, cone production data were collected from selected low-density (e.g., shelterwood) stands of mature longleaf pine, throughout its native range.
-Binocular counts of green cones and unfertilized conelets were conducted on the crowns of sampled trees, as viewed from a single location on the ground.
-Visibility of cones and conelets on each tree is enhanced when the observer stands with their back to the sun.
-A breeze that moves the flexible pine needles about also helps the relatively more rigid cones and conelets standout for the observer.
-The near-term regional averages and individual site averages for these counts are reported in Table 1.
+During the spring of 2022, cone production data were collected from selected low-density (e.g., shelterwood) stands of mature longleaf pine, throughout its native range.
+Binocular counts of green cones were conducted on the crowns of sampled trees, as viewed from a single location on the ground.
+Visibility of cones on each tree is enhanced when the observer stands with their back to the sun.
+A breeze that moves the flexible pine needles about also helps the relatively more rigid cones standout for the observer.
+The near-term regional average and individual site averages for these counts are reported in Table 1.